FoundationDB/fdb-kubernetes-operator/docs/design/better_coordination_multi_operator.md

 The following methods will be added:

-- `AddPendingForRemoval`: Adds the process group ID to a set of process groups that are marked for removal.
+- `UpdatePendingForRemoval`: Updates the set of process groups that are marked for removal, an update can be eiter the addition or removal of a process group.
-- `AddPendingForExclusion`: Adds the process group ID to a set of process groups that should be excluded.
-- `AddPendingForInclusion`: Adds the process group ID to a set of process groups that should be included.
-- `AddPendingForRestart`: Adds the process group ID to a set of process groups that should be restarted.
-- `RemoveFromPendingForRemoval`: Removes the process group ID from the set of process groups that should be removed.
-- `RemoveFromPendingForExclusion`: Removes the process group ID from the set of process groups that should be excluded.
+- `UpdatePendingForExclusion`: Updates the set of process groups that should be excluded, an update can be eiter the addition or removal of a process group.
-- `RemoveFromPendingForInclusion`: Removes the process group ID from the set of process groups that should be included.
+- `UpdatePendingForInclusion`: Updates the set of process groups that should be included, an update can be eiter the addition or removal of a process group.
-- `RemoveFromPendingForRestart`: Removes the process group ID from the set of process groups that should be restarted.
+- `UpdatePendingForRestart`: Updates the set of process groups that should be restarted, an update can be eiter the addition or removal of a process group.
-- `AddReadyForExclusion`: Adds the process group ID to a set of process groups that are ready to be excluded.
+- `UpdateReadyForExclusion`: Updates the set of process groups that are ready to be excluded, an update can be eiter the addition or removal of a process group
-- `AddReadyForInclusion`: Adds the process group ID to a set of process groups that are ready to be included.
+- `UpdateReadyForInclusion`: Updates the set of process groups that are ready to be included, an update can be eiter the addition or removal of a process group.
-- `AddReadyForRestart`: Adds the process group ID to a set of process groups that are ready to be restarted.
+- `UpdateReadyForRestart`: Updates the set of process groups that are ready to be restarted, an update can be eiter the addition or removal of a process group
 - `GetPendingForRemoval`: Gets the process group IDs for all process groups that are marked for removal.
 - `GetPendingForExclusion`: Gets the process group IDs for all process groups that should be excluded.
 - `GetPendingForInclusion`: Gets the process group IDs for all the process groups that should be included.